Neighborhood Association Board Member Resources

 Welcome new and long-standing Neighborhood Association board members!
 SE Uplift provides technical assistance and other support to our 20 Neighborhood Association Boards.
 We hope you will find the resources below helpful in understanding your role(s) as a board member, creating a welcoming and inclusive space for the diverse community members in your neighborhood, and some tools and strategies for building your own leadership skills and abilities in this role.
 SE Uplift is powered by volunteers, so thank you for being part of our work and for your commitment to community!

 Diversity, Equity, Inclusion and Access

 Diversity, Access, Inclusion and Access (DEIA) is critical to the work of all systems and institutions, including our Neighborhood Systems – which you are part of!
-Please review the following resources and attend any and all trainings you can to continue on your journey of understanding this work, the importance, and how to move it forward in your role as a Neighborhood Association Board Member.
+Please attend any and all trainings you can to continue on your journey of understanding this work, the importance, and how to move it forward in your role as a Neighborhood Association Board Member.

 Neighborhood Association Elections